Yinnerston/Untitled-Gundam-Game/docs/frontend/03_css.md

 New Logical units:
 - `vi`: 1% of viewport size in the inline direction
 - `vb`: !% of viewport size in the block direction

+### Spacing

+Margin Collapse: Two adjoining vertical margins collapses to the size of the largest margin
+- Can be prevented using `position: absolute` or the `float` property
+- applies to block elements

+`gap` property in grid and flexbox: shorthand for `row-gap` and `column-gap` for space between elements